wailord284/Alexs-Arch-Installer/README.md

 - Modified trackpad behavior to be more comfortable (if system detected as laptop)
 - Implement USB and hard drive power saving features (if system detected as laptop)
 - Enable TLP (if system detected as laptop)
-- Modified freetype2 and fonts/local.conf to improve font rendering
+- Modified freetype2 and fonts/local.conf to improve font rendering (default font: Ubuntu)
 - Slightly modified XFCE configuration to enable compositing, change font and change theme
 - Disabled "Recents" found in most file managers
 - LXDM display manager with Archlinux theme